agency-quill/agency/documentation/adcore-web-mod.md

 ```

 #### u\_ad\_card
-This is a flag that, when set, will render the web ad in the card-based pattern by adding the `webModCard` class.
+This is a flag that, when set, will render the web ad in the card-based pattern by adding the `webModCard` classto the grid unit.
 The number one `1` will set the flag.
-Leaving the field blank or the number `0` will not.
+Leaving the field blank or using the number `0` will not.

+There is more info on the card-based pattern in the [Responsive grid](https://github.com/agency-quill/agency-project-files/blob/master/documentation/responsive-grid.md) doc.

 ##### Example
 `1`